jorruior/gencode-riboseqORFs/README.md

                         mapping ORF sequences to the correct exon-intron positions.
 Use 'none' if no file is given or -a is not activated. (default = none)
+  -G FGENOMIC, --force_genomic=FGENOMIC
+                        If -a option is activated, this optional argument uses a BED file with ORF genomic coordinates to FORCE mapping ORF sequences to the correct exon-intron positions.
+ORFs that cannot be mapped to these genomic regions will be discarded.
+Use 'none' if no file is given or -a is not activated. (default = none) -C CDS_CASES, --add_cds=CDS_CASES
+                        If 'yes', include CDS and non-unitary pseudogenes in the output GTF. (default = 'no')

 ```